igads3d/User_Authentication_Cpp/README.md

 ## Project documentation <br/>

 User Authentication project dreamed by me.
 I used c++ programming language, due to my knowledge.
 The program has to be run by compiler.
-It has got database which store Users data.
+It has got database which stores Users data.
 <br/>

 `NOTE: ALL USER DATA IN DATABASE ARE FAKE!`